Global Innovation Immersion (GII) - USA

 That is the fantastic thing about San Francisco, the mindset towards tech and networking is so open it’s mind-boggling.
 In her short stint in San Francisco, Desirene has already met the regional marketing manager from Walmart and has a meeting coming up with Salesforce and the marketing manager of Facebook!

-Under the GII programme, SMU IIE encourages this very mindset for networking and connecting with the community around you.
+Under the GII programme, SMU IIE encourages this very mindset of networking and connecting with the community around you.
 They educate students on how to structure conversations as well as offering students $100 to conduct 5 coffee chats, thereby encouraging students to be in the driver’s seat in building their own network and connections.

 “I sent messages to people I felt like connecting with, asked them out for coffee and met a number of incredible people,” said Desirene.